turnkeylinux-apps/tkldev/docs/helloworld.rst

     root@tkldev /# exit

-We can test the integration by chrooting into root.patched, or we can continue with the build and test the product.iso image.
+We can test the integration by chrooting into root.patched, or we can continue with the build and test the product.iso image (e.g., in a VM)

 The default make target is product.iso so if we run make with no target it will just continue from where it left off (root.patched in